 1 The edge of the watercourse is the natural or levied bank for creeks and rivers.
-The setback may be less where site conditions prevent migration of wastewater to the water body.
+The setback may be less where site conditions prevent migration of wastewater to the water body and/or the tank is demonstrated to be watertight.